giellalt/giellalt.github.io/infra/CompilingAndUsingTheAnalysers.md

 ## More advanced build options

 The Giella infrastructure can build scores of different linguistic analysers and genrators, taylored for different purposes and using different compilers.
 The `./configure` command has a wide range of options for that.
-Different compilers are turned on and off by adding e.g. `--with-hfst` (compiles by using the hfst compiler).
-Different analysers can be built by adding the `--enable` option.
+Different compilers are turned on and off by adding e.g. `--with-xfst` (compiles by using the xfst compiler instead of the default hfst).
+To turn off hfst and compile with xfst (or foma) only, write e.g. `--with-xfst --without-hfst`.

+Different analysers can then be built by adding the `--enable` option (`--disable` turns off default options).
 To take an example: In order to enable your system to turn your language model into a spellchecker, add the following to the *./configure* option:

 ```
- ./configure --with-hfst --enable-spellers
+ ./configure --enable-spellers
  ```